Sk1erLLC/Patcher/README.md

 - **GUI Crosshair** - Stop rendering the crosshair when in a GUI.
 - **Startup Notification** - Notify how long the game took to start. *default
 - **Clean Main Menu** - Remove the Realms button on the main menu as it's useless on 1.8.9. *default
 - **Skin Refresher** - Add a button to the escape menu to refresh your current skin without needing to leave the server.
-(Also accessible with the command “/refreshskin”.)
+(Also accessible with the command “/refreshskin”)
 - **Replace Open to Lan** - Remove the Open to Lan button when in multiplayer server with a button to quickly open your server list.
 (Will be reworked in the future to not kick you from the server).
 - **Replaced Mods Warning** - Display on startup what mods you may have that are replaced by Patcher. *default
 - **Smart Disconnect -** Choose between disconnecting or relogging when clicking the disconnect button.
 (Only works on multiplayer servers)
 - **Image Preview** - Preview image links when hovering over a supported URL.
 Press shift to use fullscreen and Control to render in native image resolution.
-(Currently supported: Imgur, Discord, Badlion screenshots.)
+(Currently supported: Imgur, Discord, Badlion screenshots)
 - **Image Preview Width** - The % of screen width to be used for image preview.
 - **Inventory Position** - Stop potion effects from shifting your inventory to the right. *default
 - **Click Out of Containers** - Click outside of a container to close the menu.